P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 It is possible, there are other countries in this world, that are not part of the story, and could be used in the future.

 ### Sapphire Dawn (Team Blue)
-A police state, that is secretly funding various warring factions of Team Yellow in order to weaken the region and take over their resources.
+A corporate, police state, that is secretly funding various warring factions of Team Yellow in order to weaken the region and take over their resources.
 In economic war with Team Red.
 Led by democratic oligarchy.

+Style: Modern

 ### Ruby Dusk (Team Red)
 Industrial nation, that is exploiting it's own population for cheap labour and suppresing freedom.
 Always looking for opportunities of new conquest.
 A rebel faction is organizing within, plotting to take over and end the regime.

+Style: Steampunk

 ### Jade Twilight (Team Green)
 A peacful and prosperous nation, consisting of a federation of Islands.
 An uneasy ally to Team Blue, but also in trade relations with Team Red.
 Offering aid to Team Yellow on the condition of maintainig internal Peace, but not willing to interfere.
 Led by democratic government.

+Style: Futuristic

 ### Golden Noon (Team Yellow)
 A feudal nation splintered into warring factions.
 Internal struggle is secretly fueled by Team Blue.
-Country is led by royal family, with a prince hoping to unite his people and end the civil war.
+Country is led by royal family, with a weak king and a prince hoping to unite his people and end the civil war.

+Style: Feudal/Knights

 ## Characters

 For ToF3D we intend to have four sides to the conflict, with each having an npc leader and two playable heroes.

-### Team Blue

-### Team Red

-### Team Green

-### Team Yellow
+### Sapphire Dawn (Team Blue)
+- The CEO
+- The General
+- The Commando

+### Ruby Dusk (Team Red)
+- The Bright Leader
+- The Inquisitor
+- The Rebel Leader

+### Jade Twilight (Team Green)
+- The Chancellor
+- The Admiral
+- The Captain

+### Golden Noon (Team Yellow)
+- The King
+- The Prince
+- The Warlord

 ## Story